StefQui/playground-5xctkzrg/statement.md

 In this playground, we will see about Java 8 Stream Map.

-Stream's map method is intermediate operation and consumes single element forom input Stream and produces single element to output Stream.
+<a href="https://java2blog.com/java-8-stream/" target="_blank" rel="noopener noreferrer">Java 8 Stream</a>'s map method is intermediate operation and consumes single element forom input Stream and produces single element to output Stream.

 It simply used to convert Stream of one type to another.